Gina Bellman

-Gina Bellman (born 1966) is a New Zealand-born British actress best known for her performances as grifter Sophie Devereaux on the 2008-12 TNT television series Leverage and in the revival Leverage: Redemption when the series moved to Amazon Freevee in 2021 and Jane Christie on the 2000–04 BBC hit comedy show Coupling.
+Gina Bellman (born 1966) is a New Zealand-born British actress.
+She played grifter Sophie Devereaux in the TNT television series Leverage (2008–2012) and its Amazon Freevee revival Leverage: Redemption (2021–), as well as Jane Christie in the BBC sitcom Coupling (2000–2004).

 Early life

-Bellman was born in Auckland, New Zealand, to Jewish parents of Russian and Polish descent who emigrated to New Zealand from England in the 1950s.
-Her family returned to the United Kingdom when she was 11 years old.
+Bellman was born in Auckland, New Zealand, to Jewish parents of Russian and Polish descent who emigrated to New Zealand from the United Kingdom in the 1950s.
+Her family returned to Britain when she was 11 years old.
 She was educated at Rosh Pinah Primary School and JFS in London.